jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 Would I buy this MacBook Pro with M1 Max: __No!__
 The price of this computer is simply too high, looking at the requirements of a casual photographer who is not dependent on the shortest export times, the quickest editing capabilities and most accurate colour representation on the laptop screen.

-For me personally the 13” MacBook Pro with M1 is perhaps the sweet spot between capability and price.
+For me personally the 13” MacBook Pro with M1 is perhaps the sweet spot between capabilities, performance and price.